CDCgov/prime-reportstream/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - Does logging contain sensitive data?
 - Does this PR include or remove any sensitive information itself?

-If you answered '_yes_' to any of the questions above, conduct a detailed Review that adresses at least:
+If you answered '_yes_' to any of the questions above, conduct a detailed Review that addresses at least:

 - What are the potential security threats and mitigations?
 Please list the _STRIDE_ threats and how they are mitigated
     - **S**poofing (faking authenticity)